bloxstreet/support/guides/training-guide.md

 * Once the host claims using the GUI, all trainers are required to go inside the Training Center and find an available counter.
 Low Ranks should be seated/standing near the large monitors.
 * Hosts are required to select a trusted HR to announce training at the store.
 * Trainers should not rush through the script.
 Allow your Trainees to have time to read the information you’re providing them.
+* The limit is five excess trainers.
+Do not cause arguments.

 ## Rank Information
 {: .text-red-300 }